solana-foundation/developer-content/docs/intro/dev.md

 - **Mainnet Beta**: The production network where all the action happens.
   Transactions cost real money here.
 - **Devnet**: The quality assurance network were you deploy your programs to test before deploying to production.
+Think "staging environment".
 - **Local**: The local network that you run on your machine using `solana-test-validator` to test your programs.
 This should be your first choice when developing programs.